Renaissance in Poland: Second period

 The Renaissance style became most common throughout Poland in its second period.
-In the northern part of the country, especially in Pomerania and in Danzig (Gdańsk), there worked a large group of Dutch-born artists.
+In the northern part of the country, especially in Pomerania and in Gdańsk, there worked a large group of Dutch-born artists.
 Renaissance style in other parts of Poland varied under local conditions, producing different substyles in each region.
 Also, some elements of the new Mannerist style were present.
 Architecture of this period is divided into three regional substyles: "Italian" – mostly in the southern part of Poland, with the most famous artist there being Santi Gucci, the "Dutch" – mostly in Pomerania, and the "Kalisz–Lublin style" (styl kalisko-lubelski) (or the "Lublin Renaissance") in central Poland – with most notable examples built in Kalisz, Lublin, and Kazimierz Dolny.

 All over Poland, new castles were constructed, bearing the new quadrilateral shape enclosing a courtyard, with four towers at the corners.
 Prominent examples include: the castle at Płakowice (16th century), the castle at Brzeg, (rebuilt from a Gothic stronghold in 1544–60), the castle at Niepołomice (rebuilt after a fire in 1550–71), the castle at Baranów Sandomierski (built in 1591–1606 by Santi Gucci), and the castle at Krasiczyn.

 Many cities erected new buildings in the Renaissance style.
 New Cloth Hall (Sukiennice) in Kraków was built.
 City halls were built or rebuilt in: Tarnów, Sandomierz, Chełm (demolished) and in Poznań.
 Also, entire towns were often redesigned.
 Examples of Renaissance urban planning survived into modern times in Szydłowiec and Zamość.